When to Call a Mobile Mechanic: A Beginner’s Guide

 Clear FLuid

-There are two options here for clear fluid pooling up underneath your car, water or gasoline.
+There are two options here for clear fluid pooling up underneath your car: water or gasoline.
 You are going to rely on your nose to know the difference here.

-Water: if you have water dripping under your car, there is no real worry here.
+Water: If you have water dripping under your car, there is no real worry here.
 It is most likely condensation simply draining from your air conditioner.

-Gasoline: on the other hand, if you see a clear fluid that smells like gasoline, you will need to call your mechanic right away.
+Gasoline: On the other hand, if you see a clear fluid that smells like gasoline, you will need to call your mechanic right away.
 Do not drive your vehicle until you have spoken to a professional about what it could be.

 If you happen to be experiencing any of these problems in the West Michigan area, feel free to contact us today or check out our full-service auto repair shop page to see if we can help!